learning-zone/python-basics/README.md

 Python sequences can be index in positive and negative numbers.
 For positive index, 0 is the first index, 1 is the second index and so forth.
 For negative index, (-1) is the last index and (-2) is the second last index and so forth.

 The sequences in Python are indexed and it consists of the positive as well as negative numbers.
-The numbers that are positive uses ‘0’ that is uses as first index and ‘1’ as the second index and the process goes on like that.
+The numbers that are positive uses '0' that is uses as first index and '1' as the second index and the process goes on like that.

-The index for the negative number starts from ‘-1’ that represents the last index in the sequence and ‘-2’ as the penultimate index and the sequence carries forward like the positive number.
+The index for the negative number starts from '-1' that represents the last index in the sequence and '-2' as the penultimate index and the sequence carries forward like the positive number.

 The negative index is used to remove any new-line spaces from the string and allow the string to except the last character that is given as S[:-1].
 The negative index is also used to show the index to represent the string in correct order.

-Let’s take a list for this.
+Let's take a list for this.
 ```py
 mylist=[0,1,2,3,4,5,6,7,8]
 ```